deltaepsilon/jupiter/GTD.md

 ## In Progress

-- [ ] Make sure the new MediaItems ingestor tries to ingest newer items before continuing on with "lastKey"
+- [ ] Max sure ingestion and indexing are completed before downloading
 - [ ] Parallelize downloads

 ## Next actions